mattpolzin/github-analysis/README.md

 You can specify a list of users to analyze and all other users that have contributed to the given repositories will be ignored.

 `github-analysis owner repo --users=user1,user2,user3`

+### Hide warning and caveat footnotes
+By default, values will get annotated if there is a warning or a caveat to be aware of for the value.
+You can disable these footnotes to get cleaner output (perhaps to import into a spreadsheet and analyze further).

+`github-analysis owner repo --skip-footnotes`

 ## Contributing
 Please fork the repository and make any additions that suit your needs.
 I welcome Pull Requests back into this repository; I'm never too busy to maintain a pet project but I might get too busy to make valuable additions myself.